dms-vep/RABV_Pasteur_G_DMS/README.md

 The [snakemake](https://snakemake.readthedocs.io/) pipeline itself is run by `dms-vep-pipeline-3/Snakefile` which reads its configuration from [config.yaml](config.yaml).
 The [conda](https://docs.conda.io/) environment used by the pipeline is that specified in the `environment.yml` file in [dms-vep-pipeline-3](https://github.com/dms-vep/dms-vep-pipeline-3).

-## Running the pipeline
-To run the pipeline, build the conda environment `dms-vep-pipeline-3` in the `environment.yml` file of [dms-vep-pipeline-3](https://github.com/dms-vep/dms-vep-pipeline-3), activate it, and run [snakemake](https://snakemake.readthedocs.io/), such as:

-    conda activate dms-vep-pipeline-3
-    snakemake -j 32 --use-conda -s dms-vep-pipeline-3/Snakefile

-To run on the Hutch cluster via [slurm](https://slurm.schedmd.com/), you can run the file [run_Hutch_cluster.bash](run_Hutch_cluster.bash):

-    sbatch -c 32 run_Hutch_cluster.bash

 ### Data
 Input data utilized by the pipeline are located in [./data/](data).